narayanrai97/ride-share-rails/Calender.md

 day_of_week: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
 week_of_month: 0 # The week of month is 0 because the example is occures every other week until the end date.
 month_of_year: 0  # The month of year is set to 0 because it is not recurring once a month every year.
-type_of_repeating: “Every other week” # The type of repeating is set to daily because the schedule window above recurs daily.
+type_of_repeating: “weekly” # The type of repeating is set to daily because the schedule window above recurs daily.

 # Example of monthly on the second Tuesday of the week, every month.